 The current zoning of the site is RA.
 The proposed zoning for the site is R-2.
-Information submitted for the review indicates that the proposed development is inconsistent with Henry County's Future Land Use Plan which indicated the site as future residential agricultural uses at up to 1.0 units per acre.
+Information submitted for the review indicates that the proposed development is consistent with Henry County's Future Land Use Plan which indicated the site as residential agricultural.